Shipping your personal belongings back to Ireland

 - Property being imported for commercial reasons, unless you are transferring your business to Ireland.

-Revenue has a full list of rules relating to relief from Customs Duty and VAT.
+Revenue has a full list of rules on relief from Customs Duty and VAT.

 The importation of some goods is prohibited or may require a licence.